 How Many Employees Does Instagram Have?

 The current number of people that work at Instagram is 450 employees, servicing 1 billion monthly users.
-This is a small number compared to parent company Facebook, which has north of 45,000 dealing with 2.6 billion users.
+This is a small number compared to the parent company Facebook, which has over 58,600 dealing with 2.9 billion users.

 Before selling for half a billion, Instagram only had 13 employees